Xilinx/Vitis_Libraries/README.md

 - `hw` is for deployment on physical card.
 (Compilation to hardware binary often takes hours.)

+## Benchmark Result

+In `L2/benchmarks` and `L2/demo`, these Kernels are built into xclbins targeting Alveo U200/U250/U50.
+We achieved a good performance.
+For more details about the benchmarks, please kindly find them in [benchmark results](https://xilinx.github.io/Vitis_Libraries/data_analytics/2021.1/benchmark/benchmark.html).

 ## License

 Licensed using the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0).